 Agricultural shot

-We continue to introduce readers to popular terms in cricket.
-This time with an Agricultural shot.
-However, you are unlikely to hear this phrase if you watch the top match of the Indian Premier League or the Cricket World Cup.
+We continue introducing readers to popular cricket terms, and this time, we’re exploring the Agricultural Shot.
+However, you are unlikely to hear this phrase while watching a top-tier match in the Indian Premier League or the Cricket World Cup.

 Nisha Bhavani